ilseh/Oppleo/README.md

           python3 src/createuser.py
           ```

+          This is an interactive utility.

       2. Directly update the database.
-Start a postgress command line and enter the user into the `users` table.
-You can change the username if desired.
+Start a postgress command line:
           >
           ```bash
           psql -U <dbuser> -d <dbname> -h <ipaddress>
           ```

+          Enter the user into the `users` table.
+You can change the username if desired.
           >
           ```sql
           insert into users (username, password, authenticated) values ('admin', 'pbkdf2:sha256:150000$mclLAqwB$2e8744c20410984c9a448b4bb2ceb9b8f0d913cfce9dcee24e775f138b91ab54', false);